 General Information and Directions

 A wide range of species can be caught from this mark.
-Cod are present all year round but, like most UK venues, it is the smaller specimens which stay all year round and the bigger fish only being present in the winter months (from approximately late September to February).
-Coalfish, flounder and dab are present most of the year round, and summer sees mackerel around in large numbers, especially after a spell of settled weather (this can lead to the pier becoming packed with youngsters and some less than considerate ‘anglers’).
+Cod are present all year round but it is the bigger fish which are present from late September to March, and smaller codling which make up catches in the summer months.
+Coalfish, flounder and dab are present all year round, and summer sees mackerel arrive in large numbers, especially after a spell of settled weather (this can lead to the pier becoming packed with anglers).
 Other summer species which can be caught here with some regularity are plaice and silver eels, while pollock will also go for spinners and float fished baits in the warmer months.
-Bass appear to be becoming slightly more common, but are still not a regular summer catch.
+Bass appear to be becoming slightly more common but are still not a regular summer catch.
 Other species which have been caught from Shields Pier on an occasional basis are gurnard, turbot, wrasse and thornback rays, although all of these are rare catches in this part of the world.
-Because the pier is so long and offers the opportunity to put a bait out a long way from the shore some species associated with very deep water can be caught.
-Ling have been reported from the end of the pier, and there is a confirmed report of a halibut being caught from this venue in 2009.
+Because the pier is so long and offers the opportunity to put a bait out a long way from the shore some species associated with very deep water can be caught, meaning there is a chance of catching very rare species such as ling and Atlantic wolffish.

 Rigs and Bait